Viewing logs

 Filebeat example

 To forward logs to other Log collection services, one way to do this is sending them to a Filebeat running in the cluster itself (in the host network), which takes care of forwarding it to other endpoints (and the necessary transformations).
-If Elastic Cloud on Kubernetes is being used, the following Beat (custom resource) configuration might be helpful:hostNetwork: true
+If Elastic Cloud on Kubernetes is being used, the following Beat (custom resource) configuration might be helpful:hostNetwork: true in the daemonSet configuration.

 This ensures filebeat uses the host network, and listens on 127.0.0.1:12345